sourcegraph/sourcegraph-public-snapshot/docs/management/data_collection.md

 better.

-* **Information you give us:** For example, when you sign up for an account on Sourcegraph.com, we ask for information such as your name and email address.
-When you register a new Sourcegraph server, we collect your email address.
+* **Information you give us:** For example, when you sign up for an account on Sourcegraph.com or set up a new Sourcegraph server, we ask for information such as your email address.
 * **Information we get from your use of Sourcegraph:** To give you the best and most reliable features, we collect statistics about how you use Sourcegraph.
 This consists of metadata about user and server